BioBoost/course_programming_from_base_to_ace/docs/24-getters-setters-properties/README.md

 ### UML Representation of Properties

-Since properties are not a standard available in all programming languages, there is also no real consencus on how to represent them in a UML class diagram.
+Since properties are not a standard available in all programming languages, there is also no real consensus on how to represent them in a UML class diagram.
 So you will different notations on the Internet.

 For this course we will agree on the notation where we use a **stereotype** indicator `<<get>>` or `<<set>>` prefixed with the access modifier.